 Another thing that makes this an ideal betta fish tank filter is that it hangs on the side of the aquarium.
 It barely takes up any space in your aquarium and simply lets the clean water flow down into the tank like a waterfall.
 This is beneficial for your betta fish because it does not have a high flow rate and does not create a harsh current which your beta fish will not be able to deal with.

 Plus this thing also helps save room for your betta fish to swim around in.
-That being said, this filter comes in various sizes for 15 gallon, 20 gallon, 40 gallon, and 60 gallon tanks, which means that the Aqua-Tech can accommodate virtually any aquarium.
+That being said, this filter comes in various sizes for 15 gallon, 20 gallon (we have covered more options here for 20 gallon tanks), 40 gallon, and 60 gallon tanks, which means that the Aqua-Tech can accommodate virtually any aquarium.
 This is a very simple to install and easy to use filtration system that will work wonders for your betta tank.

 3. Rio Mini 90 Internal Power Filter for Aquarium

 This final option may be last on the list, however it is definitely not the least valuable.
 This is a great little submersible water filter for your fish tank that can be fully submersed in the water, it uses suction cups to easily attach to the inside of the tank, and it can be placed in any position as long as it is in the water.